zJuuu/akash-chat-api/frontend/README.md

-# Akash Chat API Frontend
+# AkashChat API Frontend

-This is the frontend application for the Akash Chat API, built with Next.js and TypeScript.
-It provides a user interface for generating API keys and accessing documentation for the Akash Chat API service.
+This is the frontend application for the AkashChat API, built with Next.js and TypeScript.
+It provides a user interface for generating API keys and accessing documentation for the AkashChat API service.

 ## Prerequisites